sigp/lighthouse/README.md

 This code-base is still very much under-development and does not provide any user-facing functionality.
 For developers and researchers, there are several tests and benchmarks which may be of interest.

-Few basic setups needed before starting like:
+A few basic steps are needed to get set up:

    1. Install [rustup](https://rustup.rs/).
 It's a toolchain manager for Rust (Linux | macos | Windows).
 For installation run the below command in your terminal
    ```